Battle of Fleurus (1690): Aftermath

 Waldeck eventually retired on Brussels, where his injured troops were replaced with men from fortress garrisons.
-15,000 Spanish troops under the Marquis of Gastañaga joined the main Allied army, as did the Count of Tilly with troops from Liège and Brandenburg on 22 July.
+15,000 Spanish troops under the Marquis of Gastañaga joined the main Allied army, as did Tilly with troops from Liège and Brandenburg on 22 July.
 On 2 August, the Elector of Brandenburg's forces combined with Waldeck, whose Allied army now numbered 70,000 men.
 With this force, the Allied army marched to Genappe, proceeding on to Nivelles on 7 August.
 After the battle, there was modest satisfaction in the Dutch Republic.
-The French had suffered more soldiers killed or wounded, according to the Dutch, and the French army was in no better shape than that of the Allies to continue the campaign.
+They believed that the French had suffered more soldiers killed or wounded and the French army was indeed in no better shape than that of the Allies to continue the campaign.

 The remainder of the campaign season in the Spanish Netherlands was relatively quiet.
 Boufflers temporarily combined his forces with Luxembourg, but in late August he returned to the area between the Sambre and Meuse rivers.
 After a series of minor skirmishes, both the Allies and the French returned to winter quarters in October; Luxembourg careful to station his men on enemy territory, while the Allies quartered in and around Maastricht.
 The Hanoverians returned home, while many from Brandenburg and Lüneburg found quarters in the fortresses of the Spanish Netherlands.